 When you have divorced or separated and young children are involved in the situation, it is important to take cautious steps with regards to establishing custody or creating a practical parenting plan.
 After all, both infants and children are vulnerable and can be just as affected by a divorce as an older child.
 Some younger children are unable to grasp what is going on and don’t understand why both parents are no longer around them at the same time.
-A good child custody lawyer, like a child custody lawyer in Collin County, TX, will encourage parents to work together to create a parenting schedule that is easy to follow and focuses on benefitting the child.
+A good child custody lawyer, will encourage parents to work together to create a parenting schedule that is easy to follow and focuses on benefitting the child.

 Ideally, you will turn to a child custody lawyer for help and advice with creating a practical parenting plan.
 On the other hand, if you’re unable to come to an amicable arrangement and are worried about the possibility of having to go to court, it may be a good idea to consult a child custody lawyer right away.

 Creating a Parenting Plan that Involves Young Children